oktaykarakus/GG-Rician-SAR-Image-Modelling/README.md

 ************************************* GG-Rician SAR Image Modelling *********************************************

+This package includes the MATLAB source code for the modeling of SAR images with the Generalized-Gaussian Rician (GG-Rician) distribution.
+The GG-Rician distribution is a novel statistical model specifically developed for the characterization of synthetic aperture radar (SAR) images.
+It is based on the Rician distribution to model the amplitude of the complex SAR signal, the in-phase and quadrature components of which are assumed to be generalized-Gaussian distributed.
+The extension to modeling SAR images in intensity format is also included.

 This package includes the MATLAB source codes for the modelling of SAR images with the Generalized-Gaussian
 	Rician (GG-Rician) distribution.

 This package includes three folders:

 	1) images		: Stores images for SAR image modelling.
 We have only shared two example images from TerraSAR-X which are the amplitude and intensity SAR images belongs to the same scene.

 	2) main_HELP 		: Stores html help file for main.m script.